 Twitter engagements like these are valuable for bringing voices together and allowing marketing professionals to learn from one another over a platform they know well which can stop them from considering Sprout Social alternatives.

 Get weekly insights, advice and opinions about all things digital marketing.

 Thanks for subscribing!
 Keep an eye out for a Welcome email from us shortly.
 If you don’t see it come through, check your spam folder and mark the email as “not spam.”

 3. Buffer Blog

 Buffer is a social media scheduling tool that has neat features like a browser extension, analytics and reports.
-It’s compatible with all major social media networks, including Pinterest (though that’s not included in the free version), and is simple to use.
+It’s compatible with all major social media networks, including Pinterest (though that’s not included in the free version, so you may want to try Buffer alternatives), and is simple to use.

 While the service helps people and organizations manage the timing of their social media posts, the Buffer blog dives a little bit deeper into how companies and other organizations can make the most of social platforms.

 In one blog post, Mike Eckstein, a product marketer at Buffer, talks about the importance of making social media posts engaging.
 Without engagement, there’s no learning or interaction or potential for growth – there’s no conversation between audience and brand.
 Eckstein pointed out that many businesses aren’t quite hitting the mark on this, though.